Battle of Aachen: Fight for the city: 13–21 October

+Additional American armor was needed to break the German resistance.
+General Huebner requested a tank battalion which was detached from the 3rd Armored Division.
+The 3rd Battalion, 33rd Armored Regiment, commanded by Lieutenant Colonel Samuel M Hogan, was attached to the 1st Infantry Division.
+Their mission was to assault in the north, protecting the flank of the 3rd Battalion of the 26th Infantry while seizing the heights that dominated the central part of Aachen overlooking the German command posts located at the Hotel Quellenhof.
+Once the Lousberg heights were captured, Task Force Hogan would proceed down the reverse slope in order to cut off the Aachen-Laurensberg highway, thus preventing a German counterattack from the Northeast.

 On 18 October, the 3rd Battalion of the 26th Infantry Regiment prepared to assault the Hotel Quellenhof, which was one of the last areas of resistance in the city.
 American tanks and other guns were firing on the hotel, which was the city's defense headquarters, at point blank range.
 That night, 300 soldiers of the 1st SS Battalion were able to reinforce the hotel and defeat several attacks on the building.
 A furious German counterattack managed to overrun a number of American infantry positions outside of the hotel, and temporarily released pressure on the Quellenhof before being beaten off by concerted American mortar fire.

 Two events then aided the final advance.
 First, to lessen frontline infantry casualties, it was decided to barrage remaining German strongpoints with 155 mm guns.
 Secondly, to assist the 1st Infantry Division, a battalion of the 110th Infantry Regiment, US 28th Infantry Division, had been moved up from the V Corps sector on 18 October to close a gap between forward 26th Infantry Regiment elements within the city.
 The defensive mission of this new battalion was changed on 19–20 October to closely support the urban assault, participating as the depleted regiment's missing third battalion.
 On 21 October, soldiers of the 26th Infantry Regiment, supported by the reinforced battalion of the 110th Infantry Regiment finally conquered central Aachen; that day also marked the surrender of the last German garrison, in the Hotel Quellenhof, ending the battle for the city.